 However, he’s continued to play a huge role in the party and was, according to Thomas Gould, pivotal in his election on Sunday as his director of elections.

 Speaking at the count centre he said: “Mick Nugent won this election.
 He was out morning, noon, and night.”

-Speaking to The Echo on the co-opting process, Mick Nugent said the party in the North West ward of the city will be having a convention shortly to replace Mr Gould.
+Speaking to The Echo on the co-opting process, Mick Nugent said that the party in the North West ward of the city will be having a convention shortly to select a replacement for Mr Gould.

 At convention, members of the party can put their name forward to be selected.